Table of Contents

 Other Platforms to Consider for Local SEO

 The bulk of this article has mainly focused on Google Business Profiles, which power the Knowledge Panel and Google Maps.
 But don’t ignore other platforms like Apple and Bing Maps.
 Although these platforms don’t offer quite as many features and capabilities as Google, they should be updated with at least the essential NAPW info (Name, Address, Phone, and Website) and business hours.
-Your business is also going to be listed on many other directories and sites, such as Facebook, Yelp, Citypages, Yellowpages, and hundreds of others, and ideally, you will want all these sites to have the correct and up-to-date information.
+Your business is also going to be listed on many other business directories, and sites, such as Facebook, Yelp, Citypages, Yellowpages, and hundreds of others, and ideally, you will want all these sites to have the correct and up-to-date information.
 Be aware that not all of the platforms have direct API connectivity into these sites, and many will require you to log in and manually edit the information.

 If you have multiple locations, don’t underestimate the time it will take to update all the platforms.
-If you already use a location management platform, be aware that as much as we love these services for their direct API connectivity and automation features, your overall local digital presence usually needs a lot more hand-holding than what these services can provide alone.
+If you already use a location management platform, be aware that as much as we love these services for their direct API connectivity and automation features, your overall local search performance and business digital presence usually needs a lot more hand-holding than what these services can provide alone.
 Vizion offers Local SEO Services for chains and franchises, and Local Listing Management services that complements these platforms by providing the strategy and insights to increase your local digital presence.

 At Vizion Interactive, we have the expertise, experience, and enthusiasm to get results and keep clients happy!
 Learn more about how our Local Listing Management services and Franchise SEO can increase sales and boost your ROI.
 But don’t just take our word for it, check out what our clients have to say, along with our case studies.